 "Very good," I reply as I strike through "states composed of two words."

 Through this process of testing hypotheses and eliminating faulty ones, we are now left with "states in the U.S." and "places."

 I continue by saying, "Here is some additional evidence," and I write the word "Melissa" in the "Yes" column and "home" in the "No" column.
-Does anyone have a new ideas?"
+Does anyone have any new ideas?"

 "Melissa is not a state, and I think it's not a place either," Adam replies.

 "Quite right, Adam," I agree as I strike through both of those hypotheses.
-"Does anyone have an additional ideas what the category might be?"
+"Does anyone have any additional ideas what the category might be?"

 Ronald says, "It could be words that are capitalized."